mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure registration instructions are visible to the user on the Register page | Registration instructions are visible to the user on the Register page [Registration instructions](wireframes/reg_inst.png) | PASS
 Ensure when a job is deleted, a flash message is displayed to the user tellimg them so | When a job is deleted, a flash message is displayed to the user tellimg them so.
 [Flash message](wireframes/job_removed_flash.png) | PASS
 Ensure when the Admin creates a new category a flash message is displayed on screen tellimg them so | When the Admin creates a new category a flash message is displayed on screen tellimg them so.
 [New category added](wireframes/new_cat.png) | PASS
-WHen the Admin successfully updates a category, ensure an appropiate a flash message is displayed | WHen the Admin successfully updates a category, a flash message is displayed.
+When the Admin successfully updates a category, ensure an appropiate flash message is displayed | When the Admin successfully updates a category, a flash message is displayed.
 [Flash message](wireframes/cat_update.png) | PASS
+When the Admin deletes a category, ensure an appropiate flash message is displayed | When the Admin deletes a category, an appropiate flash message is displayed [Flash message](wireframes/del_cat.png) | PASS